viet34tqc/notebook/interview.md

 - When your list is static, we won't do anything on it
 - When the data of the list is changed on every render and you are not modifying the list, eg: pagination

+Outside list, we use `key` for toggling 2 element with the same type

 ## How to approach a design